 Online counseling or telehealth or videoconference therapy, is similar but somewhat different from in-person appointments.
 In a non-COVID world, I recommend that at least the initial appointment be in-person if possible.
 In a COVID world, I respect whatever helps clients feel safe.

-The advantages of being in-person can include the ability to better read body language, the ability to pass out handouts and worksheets, play games when appropriate, and in my opinion, it’s a slightly more personal experience.
+The advantages of being in-person can include the ability to better read body language, the ability to pass out handouts and worksheets, play games when appropriate, and in my opinion, it’s a slightly more personal experience (especially with couples).

 But technology is pretty amazing.
 Using HIPAA compliant programs, sessions can be conducted online that are similar to an in-person experience.
 The screen can be shared when necessary to simulate giving out handouts for a more visual experience.
 The world is becoming more comfortable with programs like Zoom.